-To reduce risks of things going wrong and then getting worse, follow this advice just in case any of your items get stolen or lost: Take photocopies of your passport, driving license and air ticket.
+To reduce risks of things going wrong and then getting worse, follow this advice just in case any of your items get stolen or lost: Before leaving home make photocopies of your passport, driving license, credit cards, and air ticket.
 Add a sheet of notes containing your credit card number, the Customer Services number for the card company and your booking reference for the airline.
-Keep these in a safe place away from your cash and cards, and in the event that lose anything, you have a place to start, and copies to help prove your identity.
+Leave a copy of all this with your family at home.
+Keep another copy with you in a safe place away from your cash and cards In the event that lose anything, you have a place to start, and copies to help prove your identity.

 Healthcare and Medical Insurance

 Before you leave the States you’ll be required to buy health insurance provided by the University.
 It costs $30 – cheap.